LordDashMe/github-contribution-stats/README.md

 ## Demo

-- See the sample usage with some of the famous open source contributor :tada: :trophy:.
+- See the sample usage with some of our famous open source contributor :tada: :trophy:.

   - [Miško Hevery](https://github.com/mhevery)